CodenameTam/days-of-coding/log.md

 **Thoughts**
 I'd love to create a react page for my stickers once I get a grip on JS.
 Also, I will be looking into AWS and ITIL certifications.

+**~~~ DAY: 5 - February 21, 2021 ~~~**

+## Today's Progress:
+I actually pulled and pushed to the Voyage team's repo with a good understanding of what's going on.
+I created a header on my branch without purposely pushing to the master branch so the team could get used to not working on the main/master.
+I am trucking along with JS at a good 72%.

+**Thoughts**
+ I'm actually getting even more closer to the correct answers with little to no assistance for the JS problems, and I'm super proud.